Residents can fill their recycling containers with the same items that have been placed in the blue bags and bins:

 Once a request has been made, the new container will be delivered to the alley or regular trash collection location for that particular address.
 The trade-in bin should be left for a sanitation crew member to collect at that same location.
 The $30 charge for the new container will be added to the resident's next utility bill.
 While residents are still allowed to deposit recycling material in the more familiar blue bags and bins, residents should fill their containers or bins first and then use the blue bags.

-Additional containers can be purchased for $20 or $10 with the trade-in of a recycling bin.
+Additional containers can be purchased for $40.
 This includes residents who:

 - Want to use more than one container